HamishW5-46/Hestia_Dashboard/README.md

 then upload the glass theme or create your own the manager also comes with an un-install script.
 Next
 There are a few files that must be modified manually (the script does not handle these changes yet).
+I have included them under HestiaMod if you do not want to manualy edit them.
 ---

 ### 1. Modify `/usr/local/hestia/web/list/index.php`